- Many users had problems with their antivirus blocking USB on their devices.

 - From there you can choose what to enable or what to block.

-If in Norton the Removable Media Scan feature is enabled, the antivirus program will automatically scan any external device that’s connected with your computer.
-So, if you think that Norton is blocking the USB, you should first disable the already mentioned feature.
-You can do that from Settings – > Antivirus.
+So, if you think that Norton is blocking the USB, you should first disable the already-mentioned feature.
+You can do that from Settings, then Antivirus option.

 - Connect your USB device.

 - Under Scan options click on Custom.